Mediation: a positive problem solving process.

-Mary Kay can assist you with your do-it-yourself divorce by drafting the agreements you reach in mediation into your court documents and answering questions you have about the divorce process.
-However, Mary Kay recommends you obtain legal guidance and advice from an attorney of your choosing.
+Mary Kay can assist you with your do-it-yourself divorce by drafting the agreements you reach in mediation so that you may submit them to court.
+Mary Kay can answer questions about the divorce process but does not provide legal or financial advice.
+Mary Kay does not serve as an attorney and she recommends you obtain legal and financial guidance and advice from professionals of your choosing.

 Mary Kay’s experience in the courtroom coupled with her mediation training give her the ability to offer the insight you need to understand what you can expect from your proceedings and your options for finding resolutions.